GSA/digitalgov.gov/content/posts/2013-08-29-gsas-ebuy-mobile.md

 url: /2013/08/29/gsas-ebuy-mobile/
 date: 2013-08-29 10:22:07 -0400
 title: 'GSA&#8217;s eBuy Mobile'
-summary: 'The General Services Administration has made a mobile version of its&nbsp;eBuy website.
+summary: 'The General Services Administration has made a mobile version of its eBuy website.
 The mobile site provides ease of access to small businesses'
 authors:
   - michael-niedzwiecki
 categories: